Bio coming soon!

 When I first moved to San Francisco, the Golden Gate Park Tennis Center was one of the first places I went to find friends and a community.
 Now it is my turn to give back to the tennis community and my city.

 I have served on the board of the Golden Gate Tennis Club, the Gay and Lesbian Tennis Federation and the SF Recreation and Park Department’s Tennis Advisory Committee.
-I am currently a member of the USTA Northern California Diversity Committee as well as board member of the Federation of Gay Games.
+I am currently a member of the USTA Northern California Diversity Committee as well as board member of the San Francisco Parks Alliance.
 I follow the work of many community tennis leaders who formed the Tennis Coalition; they spoke up and worked hard to be an advocate for public tennis in San Francisco.
 It is an honor to continue their work.

 Lois Anne Indorf, Secretary